 Orgasm triggers are used in a much more focused way.
 Boys and young men may be so highly aroused that they orgasm spontaneously or without any time required to build arousal.
 But most adults (and certainly women) need a period of time to build the kind of arousal that leads to orgasm.

 A person needs to be able to block out other distractions in order to obtain the focus necessary to achieve orgasm.
 The precise thoughts that cause orgasm are highly explicit, personal and often taboo.
 The concept or the reality of penetrating a lover is the kind of specific turn-on that can cause orgasm.
-Women use fantasy to focus on the concept of penetrating a lover.
-A few women masturbate to orgasm alone by using surreal fantasies, which are quite unconnected with a real man or any relationships in real life.
+Responsive women use fantasy to focus on the concept of penetrating a lover.
+Women masturbate to orgasm alone by using surreal fantasies, which are independent of a lover or any relationships in real life.

 Turn-ons work unconditionally.
 A woman’s physical presence represents a sexual opportunity for man even if the woman is not emotionally amenable to sex.
 This is because men respond to women as objects (body parts) rather than people with feelings and choices.
-A man can insist on sex simply by using brute force.
+Intercourse is a simple pleasure for a man who can insist on taking his pleasure simply by using brute force.
 A woman cannot.
-A woman is not aroused by the physical presence of a man because a woman has nothing to gain from sex.
-Intercourse involves a man depositing his seed in a woman’s body.
+A woman is not aroused by the physical presence of a man because intercourse represents, not a pleasure, but a risk.
+The risk of pregnancy is increased if she has no interest in raising the man’s children.

 Fetishes are associated with male sexuality.
 A fetish is an object that is not directly associated with sexual activity, such as shoes or feet.
 Men who have fetishes need to have the object on hand or be fantasizing about it, whether they are alone or with a partner, to become aroused enough for orgasm.
-A man might masturbate while he holds, smells, rubs, or tastes the object.
+A man might masturbate while he holds, smells, rubs or tastes the object.
 He might ask a partner to wear it or use it during sex.
 Some sources describe women’s fantasies or behaviours as fetishes.
-They draw erroneous parallels between men and women in an attempt to imply equality.
+They draw erroneous parallels between men and women’s behaviours in an attempt to imply equality.